Avi Rokah

 Posture, Precise Timing of Body Segments Make Effective Technique and a Healthier Musculoskeletal System

-In karate we strive to achieve todome (finish technique) and at the same time we seek longevity in training.
+In karate classes for adults, we strive to achieve todome (finish technique) while also seeking longevity in training.
 Both effectiveness and longevity are achieved by using precise movement of specific segments out of optimal static and dynamic postures and alignment within total body movement.
 Maintaining or restoring precise movement of specific segments and the relationships between segments is also the key to correcting or preventing musculoskeletal pain.
 The biomechanics of human movement is similar to the mechanics of machines, in that the longevity of components and efficiency of performance require precise movements of the rotating segments.
-In contrast to
+In contrast to machines,

 Posture, Precise Timing of Body Segments Make Effective Technique and a Healthier Musculoskeletal System Read More »